b00tc4mp/isdi-parttime-202309/staff/abel-prieto/PROYECT/README.md

 ## STORIES

 `INITIAL PAGE`
-- **guest@localhost-guest**
 - First entry on APP with contact information: email, GitHub and Linkedin profile.
+- Format command bar: **guest@localhost-guest**
-- When we press `ENTER` on the initial page, we could see a paragraph with the intrucctions and commands: *"Entry login or register command to switch between the different login and register components"*
+- When we press `ENTER` on the initial page, we could entry to Login and Register page with the intrucctions: *"Entry login or register command to switch between the different login and register components"*
 - We could write `HELP` command to show us all list guest commands
 - With `EXIT` command we could refresh the initial page **only on guest mode**
+- Entry the next component -> **LOGIN | REGISTER**

 <br>

 `REGISTER -> On "GUEST" Mode`
 - ***register username + email + password***
-- Once we could register on web, the text will disapear and create a new command bar to entry the logg in
+- Once we could register on web, the text will disappear and create a new command bar to entry the logg in

 <br>

 `LOGIN -> On "GUEST" Mode`
 - ***login email + password***
 - When we entry our credentials, the command bar show us our username next to the category `user` or `admin` with its own group color
+- Entry the next component -> **DESKTOP**
 <br>

-`DESKTOP`
+`DESKTOP -> On "USER" logged`
 - Only entry with logged
-- **Username@localhost-user** on command bar
+- Format command bar: **Username@localhost-user**
-- With `mkdir` the user would create new files from root directory: `C:\Desktop`
+- With `mkdir` the users would create new files from root directory: `C:\Desktop`
--
+- If we create a field, the `pwd` command will tell us the fully address
+- We can attach or upload files with `upload` command and `download` the own one
+- The **ADMIN** could `create or update GROUPS` and add users in them ("localhost" group default)
+- The `permissions` are related to the type of group established by ADMIN with `chmod` command
+- Users from the same group could `see files from each other` and `download them`
+- In all cases, we have the `logout` command to return to **INITIAL PAGE**
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -